 The underlying assets for financial futures are foreign currency, stock indexes, and interest rates.
-There are also specialized futures, recently introduced, for single stocks, narrow-based indexes, and exchange traded funds.
-Generally, financial futures expire every quarter in March, June, September, and December, part of the reason for the so-called triple witching day that occurs on the 3rd Friday of these months, when options, index options, and futures contracts all expire, leading to increased buying and selling, and, thus, increased volatility on that day.
-Previously, these securities expired in the same hour—that is why it was called the triple witching hour—but the rules were changed so that expirations occurred throughout the day to lessen volatility.
+Specialized futures were also recently introduced for single stocks, narrow-based indexes, and exchange traded funds.
+Financial futures expire every quarter in March, June, September, and December, partly explaining the so-called triple witching day that occurs on the 3rd Friday of these months, when options, index options, and futures contracts all expire, leading to increased buying and selling, and, thus, increased volatility on that day.
+Previously, these securities expired in the same hour — that is why it was called the triple witching hour — but the rules were changed so that expirations occurred throughout the day to lessen volatility.

 Foreign Exchange Futures

 Foreign exchange futures is part of the forex market that also consists of foreign currency, options of currency futures, and forward exchange transactions.
 The forex market operates 24 hours per day, 5 days per week.

 A foreign exchange market exists because people, businesses, countries, and other organizations want or need currency of a particular country in order to buy products or services from that country or to receive aid or investment from foreigners.
 For instance, the European economy is now largely based on the Euro, so if an American travels to Europe, he will need Euros to pay for goods and services there.
 Thus, he will need to convert the U.S. dollars that he received at home to Euros to spend in Europe.

 There are unique 3-letter currency symbols for each currency.
 Symbols for the most commonly traded currencies (also known as the major currencies) are:

 The Bretton Woods agreement, in force 1944 - 1971 – created a fixed exchange rate among members by pegging currencies to the U.S. dollar, which was pegged at $35 per ounce of gold.
 The ratio of one currency to another was known as the par value of currency (or par exchange rate).